-Dementia and Supported Living the Montessori Way
+Dementia Care and Supported Living the Montessori Way

 Dementia the Montessori Way is an ethos of care based on a set of principles, from the work of Dr Maria Montessori.
 Maria Montessori demonstrated by creating a structured, supportive environment, provide sensory and motor training, and teach children fundamental life skills using instructional materials that are familiar to them, she could educate children with significant educational difficulties.
+We have carefully adapted and adjusted these principles to help create an environment where we offer support for dementia patients and their families, as well as dementia care, and supported living

 Get Free COVID-19 Resources here